 Beginners Guide To The Best Markers for Art and Crafts

 Knowing the colors you may need ahead of time helps when shopping for your markers.
 If you are drawing people you would need some flesh tones colors and landscapes would need more earthy tones.
-Good news though, there are marker sets that have all these and more.
+The good news though, is there are marker sets that have all these and more.

 Testing Your Markers